fastify/fastify/docs/Server.md

 <a name="listen"></a>
 #### listen
 Starts the server on the given port after all the plugins are loaded, internally waits for the `.ready()` event.
 The callback is the same as the Node core.
 By default, the server will listen on the address resolved by `localhost` when no specific address is provided (`127.0.0.1` or `::1` depending on the operating system).
-If listening on any available interface is desired, then specifying `0.0.0.0` for the address will listen on all IPv4 address.
-Using `::` for the address will listen on all IPv6 addresses, and, depending on OS, may also listen on all IPv4 addresses.
+If listening on any available interface is desired, then specifying `0.0.0.0` for the address will listen on all IPv4 addresses.
+Using `::` for the address will listen on all IPv6 addresses and, depending on OS, may also listen on all IPv4 addresses.
 Be careful when deciding to listen on all interfaces; it comes with inherent [security risks](https://web.archive.org/web/20170831174611/https://snyk.io/blog/mongodb-hack-and-secure-defaults/).

 ```js
 fastify.listen(3000, (err, address) => {